ColinKennedy/nvim-best-practices-plugin-template/README.md

+TODO: vim.g.plugin_name_configuration or {}
+TODO: Add unittests for the configuration

 TODO: Add this
-- Change the configuration stuff
 - Update the README.md
 - Update Makefile with more options

-TODO: vim.g.plugin_name_configuration or {}
-TODO: Add unittests for the configuration

 # A Neovim Plugin Template